Follow TV Tropes

 • So Long, and Thanks for All the Gear: When Shvets leaves he takes some of your equipment with him (such as the 9mm pistols you used in the tutorial level).

 • Take Your Time: Averted.
 Just because some missions do not have an explicit timer does not mean things won't change for the worse if you dawdle.
-For example, the Ginzburg estate will eventually receive back up security.
-Same with the DDM shopping mall, if you do not disable the alarm in time.
+For example, the Ginzberg estate will receive backup security after 40 turns.
+Same goes for DDM Supermarket unless you disable the alarm before that.
+The Colors of Life Commune will also add a dozen cultists or so after approximately 35 turns.

 • Triumphant Reprise: The final mission is set to an actionised version of the same western-esque theme that plays on the mission planning screen.
 It makes the climactic assault on Zuev much more awesome.

-• Unwanted Assistance: The Witt Brothers can be this or an aversion, depending on whether or not their alerting the enemies is enough to throw player's plans into disarray, or if you're fine with letting them die in their suicidal assault.
+• Unwanted Assistance: The Witt Brothers can be this or an aversion, depending on whether if their interference can dent your plans (they do not distinguish between cops and crooks), or if you're fine with letting them die in their suicidal assault.

 • Unusable Enemy Equipment: Despite their very thin and limited supplies, cops can never take weapons and equipment from fallen enemies.